Azure/azure-db-benchmarking/cosmos/sql/tools/java/ycsb/README.md

 ## Results
-After the job finishes, the results will be available in a newly created container, with a name of the format "ycsbbenchmarking-<Date>".
+Once the "JobStatus" key has a value of "Finished", the results will be available in a newly created container, with a name of the format "ycsbbenchmarking-<Date>".

    |  File   |  Description  |
    | --- | --- |